MahmoudDawood/udagram-deployment/docs/dependencies.md

-# Dependencies used in this app
+# Dependencies used in this application

 ## Backend Dependencies
 ```